Meatzonthewire/compass-framework/prompt-playbooks/master-playbook.md

 ### 1. The ZERO+ Framework (Strategic Scoping & Onboarding Interview)
 **Why Use This Prompt:** Use this framework when starting a complex business initiative completely from scratch or when your available background details are raw and disorganized.
 It establishes a true "blank slate" environment, forcing the AI to dynamically interview you one question at a time to uncover missing operational details before it attempts to draft a strategic solution.

+The `ZERO+` Anchor protocol forces a strict data-context encapsulation at the beginning of an LLM interaction.
+This prevents the model from generating high-level hallucinations by locking its focus to specific target parameters before content synthesis begins.

+### VARIANT 1: AD-HOC MANUAL PROMPTING
+*Use this version when manually copy-pasting the template into a fresh, blank chat.*

 ```text
 [Z - ZERO STATE]
 We are currently initializing Phase [Insert Phase] of our [Insert Project/Initiative].
 The current blank-slate business challenge and background context we are navigating is: [Insert raw challenge, target goals, or current team blockers].